pancitAnton09/Exploratory-Data-Analysis-on-Spotify-2023-Dataset-Python-/README.md

   ```

 ##### Datatypes and Missing Values
-###### The table shows that the dataset contains 64-bit signed integer and object data types, and that the in_shazam_charts and key columns have 50 and 95 missing values, respectively
+###### The table shows that the dataset contains 64-bit signed integer and object data types, and that the in_shazam_charts and key columns have 50 and 95 missing values, respectively.
 ![image](https://github.com/user-attachments/assets/c1f5f779-a237-455b-b01d-05dddc8c52a3) ![image](https://github.com/user-attachments/assets/4238d019-38b1-4a27-8407-4172f1496a87)

 ---